1–2 spots available for Q2 · Claim yours

 Vue ecosystem:

 • Nuxt 3.
-Mature, excellent DX, rivals Next.js feature for feature.
+Mature, strong DX, rivals Next.js feature for feature.

 • Vitesse.
-Template for Vue + Vite + whatever.
+Template for Vue + Vite + whatever you bolt on.

 • Astro with Vue components.
 Content-first with Vue islands.

 Nuxt 3 is underrated.
-It is as capable as Next.js for most startup needs.
-Server routes, hybrid rendering, server components (since Nuxt 3.8), and a cleaner module ecosystem.
+It is roughly as capable as Next.js for most startup needs.
+Server routes, hybrid rendering, server components (since Nuxt 3.8), and a cleaner module system.
+I used Vue with Laravel at Cuez and the Nuxt option was tempting; the only reason we did not migrate was scope.

-Winner on meta-framework depth: React, but Nuxt 3 closes 90% of the gap.
+Winner on meta-framework depth: React, but Nuxt 3 closes most of the gap.

 Performance in 2026